sjparkinson/uncomplicated.systems/_posts/2018-09-26-heroku-from-scratch.md

 Example app listening on port 3000!
 ```

-Open up http://localhost:3000 to see wif it worked.
+Open up http://localhost:3000 to see if it worked.